 Kids' clubs at resort hotels and operators

-Large resort hotels and package ski operators (Neilson, Mark Warner, Club Med, Inghams) run dedicated children's programmes — daily activities, games, snow sessions, arts and crafts, meals.
+Large resort hotels and package operators like Club Med, TUI, and others run dedicated children's programmes - daily activities, games, snow activities in winter and outdoor programmes in summer, arts and crafts, meals.
 These are structured positions with defined hours, typically employed directly by the operator.

 Club Med in particular is one of the largest employers of childcare-focused seasonal staff in the Alps, operating across France and Switzerland.